-Can I Get More Alimony If my Ex Husband Remarries?
-2 Reasons
+Can I Get More Alimony If My Ex Husband Remarries?
+No

 The two reasons you would not be able to get more alimony if your ex-husband remarries are that your ex-new husband’s wife is not obligated to support you, and remarriage after a divorce is typical.